Mpox outbreak in Africa: clade I mpox virus infection

 Mpox can be spread through close contact of any kind, including through sexual and non-sexual contact.

-• Wash hands often with soap and water or an alcohol-based hand sanitiser containing at least 60% alcohol.
+- Wash hands often with soap and water or an alcohol-based hand sanitiser containing at least 60% alcohol.
 Keep your hands away from your eyes, nose, and mouth.
-If you need to touch your face, make sure your hands are clean.
+If you touch your face, make sure your hands are clean.

-• Avoid touching potentially contaminated items such as bedding/clothing or sharing eating utensils/cups, food or drink with a person who has, or may have, mpox.
+- Avoid touching items such as bedding/clothing and do not share eating utensils/cups, food or drink with anyone who has symptoms or has mpox.

 For more information on the risk of clade II mpox and sex, please see the public health advice for gay, bisexual and other men who have sex with men.